 - If all degree credit is earned in continuous study in engineering at Marquette, the fulfillment of all degree requirements is normally straightforward.
 Students making an inter-college curriculum change will have credits earned in a previous curriculum allocated to the new curriculum by the Office of Academic Affairs through consultations with the appropriate department chair or his/her designate.

-- Students who are readmitted to their program after an absence of two or more consecutive semesters are obliged to follow the curriculum in effect at the time of readmission or more directly they must complete the courses prescribed by their department at the time of readmission.
+- Students who are readmitted to their program after an absence of two or more consecutive terms, are obliged to follow the curriculum in effect at the time of readmission or more directly they must complete the courses prescribed by their department at the time of readmission.
 Normally, this will be defined in concert with the Director of Student Studies and Records in consultation with department chair or his/her designate.
-Previous credits earned will be allocated in the current degree requirement as fully as possible.

 - Transfer students coming into engineering degree programs will have their previous credits evaluated and applied toward the specific engineering degree they are pursuing, at the time of admission.

-- Credit/No Credit (CR/NC) grades do not affect the students GPAs, only degree hours earned.
-The same rule generally applies to credit added through Advanced Placement programs and CLEP exams.
+- Credit/No Credit (CR/NC), Satisfactory/Unsatisfactory (S/U) grades do not affect the students GPAs, only degree hours earned.
+The same rule applies to credit added through Advanced Placement programs, Credit by Examination and CLEP exams.

 - Any variation from standard degree requirements must be accompanied by approved Curriculum Substitution and/or Allowance Request forms, which are available on the Engineering Academic Advising Center website.